-We have established a germplasm bank of somatic embryos by plating aliquots of the suspension cultures onto agar solidified Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 500 mg/liter activated charcoal, 0.5 mg/liter BAP, 0.1 mg/liter NAA, 5% sorbitol and 14 g/l phytoagar (BN-sorb).
-Stored embryo germplasm bank has been established for 1103, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1 and Harmony as well as scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot (figure 1).
+We have established a germplasm bank of somatic embryos by plating aliquots of the suspension cultures onto agar solidified Woody Plant Media (WPM) supplemented with 20 g/liter sucrose, 1g/liter casein hydrolysate, 500 mg/liter activated charcoal, 0.5 mg/liter BAP, 0.1 mg/liter NAA, 5% sorbitol 1mM MES and 14 g/l phytoagar (BN-sorb).
+A stored embryo germplasm bank has been established for rootstock genotypes 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1 and Harmony as well as scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot (Figure 2).
+The Harmony and GRN-1 suspension cultures have improved significantly and are producing high quality stored somatic embryos.
 Although we have plated aliquots of suspensions cultures of Pinot noir on this medium, unlike other genotypes, the suspensions do not form embryos.